Hill-Boss/MART-441/HW3/readme.md

 how you overcame them.

 Successes:
-used onclick to run a js function that added to the story in the DOM.
+used onclick to run a js function updating the story. ending the story on bad choice or reaching the end.

 Challenges:
 being creative with a story.
+setting up logic for choices.